Skill-College/the-rules/front/tanstack-query-conventions.md

 # Conventions for using TanStack Query in Skill.College project

+## Custom Hook

+We will always create a custom hook when we want to fetch data using `useQuery` or any other hook from TanStack query.
+Directly fetching data inside a component is not recommended.

 ## Naming Related

 ### 1. Always name the data variable appropriately